UCSC-Baskin-School-of-Engineering/ucsc_plain/README.md

-# BSOE Plain
+# UCSC Plain
-This is the base theme for BSOE sites
+This is the base theme for UCSC Drupal 8 sites

 ## This site is organized into components
 If something has more than one asset (css, js, twig, md) then it is in a directory.